-Fescues have always been popular as a shade grass but within the genus Festuca there are over 300 different species of grasses with many different uses and benefits well beyond shade tolerance.
-The research and science being put forth into developing better fescues is incredible with new cultivars bred for disease tolerance, drought and heat resistance, and even insect resistance.
-Modern, improved fescue grasses are capable of providing lawns as beautiful as any other type of grass with benefit of shade tolerance, low input requirements and the ability to survive further south than it's cool season contemporaries.
+Fescues have always been popular as a shade grass, but within the genus Festuca there are over 300 different species of grasses with many different uses and benefits well beyond shade tolerance.
+The research into developing better fescues is incredible, with new cultivars bred for disease tolerance, drought and heat resistance, and even insect resistance.
+Improved fescue grasses are capable of providing lawns as beautiful as any other type of grass with the benefit of shade tolerance, low input requirements, and the ability to survive further south than it's cool season contemporaries.

-Fine fescues are a sub-group of fescues distinguishable by their narrow, fine leaf blades.
-Most fescues suitable for lawns are fine fescues and they include creeping red fescue, chewings fescue, hard fescue and sheep fescue.
+Fine fescues are a subgroup of fescues distinguishable by their narrow, fine leaf blades.
+Most fescues suitable for lawns are fine fescues; they include creeping red fescue, chewings fescue, hard fescue, and sheep fescue.
 Shade grass blends often contain a mix of several fine fescue species but they are also capable of thriving in sunny, hot locations.
-Fine fescues can serve as a regular, frequently mowed lawn but they are also very attractive when left un-mowed for a dunes-type effect—a true, low maintenance lawn.
+Fine fescues can serve as a regular frequently mowed lawn, but they are also attractive when left un-mowed for a dunes-type effect—a true, low maintenance lawn.

-Fine fescues emit an amino acid called Meta-tyrosine through the roots and into the soil.
-When the amino acid is absorbed by the roots of competing plants like emerging crabgrass and broadleaf weed seedlings, it causes them to die off or suffer stunted growth - giving the fescue an opportunity to overcrowd the weeds.
+Fine fescues emit an amino acid called meta-tyrosine through the roots and into the soil.
+This acid acts as a built-in herbicide.
+When the amino acid is absorbed by the roots of competing plants like emerging crabgrass and broadleaf weed seedlings, it causes them to die off or suffer stunted growth, giving the fescue an opportunity to overcrowd the weeds.

-Other desirable traits in fescue grasses include a moderately rapid germination rate (although rather slow to fully establish), fine leaf texture with a high leaf density and the ability to thrive n poor soil conditions (rocky, clay, or sandy), and low nitrogen requirements.
+Other desirable traits in fescue grasses include a moderately rapid germination rate (although rather slow to fully establish), fine leaf texture with a high leaf density, the ability to thrive in poor soil conditions (rocky, clay, or sandy), and low nitrogen requirements.
 Fescues will go dormant with excessive continuous heat without supplemental irrigation.
 Recovery from dormancy occurs after rains and cooler temperatures return.

-Sheep fescue and blue fescue are ideal for unmowed, naturalized settings and blue fescue is often used as a stand alone landscape feature.
+Sheep fescue and blue fescue are ideal for unmowed, naturalized settings, and blue fescue is often used as a stand-alone landscape feature.
 They are hardy in many conditions and easy to maintain.
-Slender creeping red fescue is known for it's salt tolerance and makes an excellent roadside grass or other conditions that can be salty.
+Slender creeping red fescue is known for its salt tolerance and makes an excellent roadside grass.

 New fescue cultivars are constantly emerging on the market, improving on fescues' innate hardiness and desirable features.
-As with endophyte inoculated seed, seed retailers may not always sell the best varieties available, always buy from a reputable source.
+As with endophyte-inoculated seed, retailers may not always sell the best varieties available, so do your research and buy from a reliable source.